grapestone5321/robond-localization/README.md

 ### Launch Setup
 You have your robot, your map, your localization and navigation nodes.
 Let’s launch it all and test it!

+As you did in a previous section, setup your RViz by adding the necessary displays and selecting the required topics to visualize the robot and also the map.

+In Rviz,
+- Select “odom” for fixed frame
+- Click the “Add” button and

+   add “RobotModel”

+   add “Map” and select first topic/map

+     The second and third topics in the list will show the global costmap, and the local costmap.
+Both can be helpful to tune your parameters.

+   add “PoseArray” and select topic /particlecloud

+     This will display a set of arrows around the robot.

+Note: As you discovered in the EKF lab, you can save the above RViz setup in a configuration file and launch RViz with the same configuration every time.
+This will make the process more efficient for you!

+Each arrow is essentially a particle defining the pose of the robot that your localization package created.
+Your goal is to add/tune the parameters that will help localize your robot better and thereby improve the pose array.

 [image_8]: ./images/launch_setup1.png
 ![alt text][image_8]

+In RViz, in the toolbar,
+- Select “2D Nav Goal” click anywhere else on the map and drag from there to define the goal position along with the orientation of the robot at the goal position.

 [image_9]: ./images/launch_setup2.png
 ![alt text][image_9]

+Your robot should start moving towards your defined goal position!

+Whoa!
+Those warnings don't look good.

+The amcl.launch file is throwing a lot of warnings, your map in RViz might be flickering, your robot might not be moving too well or at all etc.

+All of these are expected.
+We have provided you with a template for launching the necessary nodes and packages.
+However, it is up to you to explore some of the important parameters and tune them to effectively navigate and accurately localize the robot in this map.

+In the next section, we will cover some of the parameters that have been provided to you and some that you can consider to get started!

 ## Parameter Tuning
 Exploring, adding, and tuning parameters for the amcl and move_base packages are some of the main goals of this project.
 In this section, we will cover some parameters that will help you get started, but you will get a chance to experiment with the rest and observe what effect they bring about.